rohanki2/pitcher-dashboard/README.md

 NOTE: If during the running of this project, you experience an swc-darwin-arm64 installation error, please click “show in Finder/Control Panel” and then within finder, Open with
 “Archive utility/Installer”.
 This is a next.js bug I found if opened on certain types of machines

-To supplement, I have also included a video of the working web page, if for some reason there are any issues.
-Thank you for taking the time to review my project and I look forward to finding out the next steps in this process.